whatnote/ClaimsCorner/README.md

 - Use "git clone" and paste the copied URL after it.
 - A clone of the project will be created locally on your machine.

-### Credits
+## Credits

 ### Content

-- a lot of the code for project was lifted from the puttuing it all together course from the CODE Institute Particularly the:
+- a lot of the code for project was lifted from the putting it all together from the [Backend Developenment course from the CODE Institute](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopment), Particularly the:

   -  register
   -  logon
   -  log off

-  we're lifted directly from the course with just minor amendments to teh CSS.
+  we're lifted directly from the course with just minor amendments to the CSS and html.

-- the claims list was mapped accross from the task list. as was the
+the claims list was mapped accross from the task list. as was the
 - new claim
 - edit and delete feature
-- searach
+- search

-### Media

-#### Pictures
+In these particulary cases the code was amended to suite to the requirement of the user stories.

+the email connenction was lifted from the codeinstitute course.
+#### Putting it all toghter - Sending email using emailJS [link to course here](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2017_T3/courseware/03d3f6524ad249d9b33e3336d156dfd0/e4710f80cdf34bffbd607bc102482d5c/)

-### Acknowledgements
+## Acknowledgements

 A special thanks to my Mentor Spencer Barriball for his guidance in the project.
 I also need to thank my partner Chrissy and my Daughter Abbey-Rae for allowing me a great many hours in front of the computer.